What If Someone Claims You Hit Their Car (When You Didn’t)?

 - The left turn was safe when the turning car began to move, but something unexpected made the car slow down or stop

 These situations can be difficult to prove.
-However, if you genuinely were not at fault for the accident, then you may want to hire a lawyer to argue your case.
+However, if you genuinely were not at fault for the accident, you may want to hire a lawyer to argue your case so you get a fair settlement for your rear-end collision.

 What Happens If You Never Hit Someone At All?